Yogananda’s Vision for World Brotherhood Colonies

 Celebrating its 40th year in 2009, Ananda Village has become one of the world’s most successful intentional communities.
 More than 200 residents (families, singles and monastics), all dedicated to the ideals set by Yogananda, live, work, raise families and meditate together, supporting each another in applying his teachings to all aspects of life.
 Now situated on 1,000 acres, the Village has grown to include 85 homes, “how to live” schools from pre-school through college, private and community-owned businesses, a growing permaculture garden, Ananda Sangha Worldwide outreach ministry, Crystal Clarity Publishers and a world class retreat center, The Expanding Light.

 To meet the need of increasing numbers of people inspired by Yogananda’s vision, Ananda’s world brotherhood colonies have expanded to include communities in Sacramento and Palo Alto, California; Portland, Oregon; and Seattle, Washington; as well as in Assisi, Italy and Gurgaon and Pune, India.
+Most of these communities also have farms and sustainability projects which welcome assistance.
 Currently, about 1,000 devotees live together in these communities, making Yogananda’s vision of “high thinking and simple living” a reality.